 1. How is the road in Ha Giang?

-Ha Giang Loop is not an ideal destination for amateur drivers as driving here is truly a nightmare sometimes.
-Almost all the way from Ha Giang to Ma Pi Leng pass are narrow curved mountain roads with a countless number of blind corners.
-Furthermore, those roads are all facing sheer mountain slopes which somewhat can make your blood run cold when looking down.
+The Ha Giang Loop is not an ideal destination for amateur drivers, as driving here can be a true nightmare.
+Almost the entire Ha Giang Loop consists of narrow, winding mountain roads with a countless number of blind corners.
+Moreover, these roads are all carved into sheer mountain slopes, which can make your blood run cold when looking down.

-Given this difficulty level, accidents can happen at any time when driving in Ha Giang Loop if you don’t pay attention to driving.
-During my road trip, I also saw a pretty serious crash between a car and a motorbike (seemingly of a male traveler).
-From that moment, I had to keep praying for a safe trip until I was back in Hanoi.
+Given this level of difficulty, accidents can happen at any time if you’re not attentive while driving in the Ha Giang Loop.
+During my road trip, I witnessed a serious crash between a car and a motorbike, presumably involving a male traveler.
+From that moment, I found myself praying for a safe trip until I returned to Hanoi.